cvlab-kaist/DDUSt3R/README.md

 ```

 ## Acknowledgements
-Our code is based on [MonST3R](https://github.com/junyi42/monst3r) and [DUSt3R](https://github.com/naver/dust3r), and our visualization code is based on [Viser](https://github.com/nerfstudio-project/viser).
+Our code is based on [MonST3R](https://github.com/junyi42/monst3r) and [DUSt3R](https://github.com/naver/dust3r).
 We thank the authors for their excellent work!